Shaw v. Reno

 Shaw v.
 Reno, 509 U.S. 630 (1993), was a landmark United States Supreme Court case in the area of redistricting and racial gerrymandering.
 After the 1990 census, North Carolina qualified to have a 12th district and drew it in a distinct snake-like manner to create a "majority-minority" Black district.
-From there, Ruth O. Shaw sued to challenge this proposed plan with the argument that this 12th district was unconstitutional and violated the Fourteenth Amendment under the equal protection clause.
+From there, Ruth O. Shaw sued to challenge this proposed plan with the argument that this 12th district was unconstitutional and violated the Fourteenth Amendment under the Equal Protection Clause.
 In contrast, Janet Reno, the Attorney General, argued that the district would allow for minority groups to have a voice in elections.
-In the decision, the court ruled in a 5–4 majority that redistricting based on race must be held to a standard of strict scrutiny under the equal protection clause and on the basis that it violated the Fourteenth Amendment because it was drawn solely based on race.
+In the decision, the court ruled in a 5–4 majority that redistricting based on race must be held to a standard of strict scrutiny under the Equal Protection Clause and on the basis that it violated the Fourteenth Amendment because it was drawn solely based on race.

-Shaw v.
-Reno was an influential case and received backlash.
-Some southern states filed against majority-Black districts.
-This decision played a role in deciding many future cases, including Bush v.
+Shaw was an influential precedent in later voting rights cases, including Bush v.
 Vera and Miller v.
 Johnson.
-However, the phrasing of irregularly drawn districts has left room for much interpretation, letting judges use their opinions rather than relying on Shaw.
+The North Carolina districts were upheld by the district court on remand, but the "snakelike" 12th congressional district was struck down by the Supreme Court in a decision on the merits in Shaw v.
+Hunt.
+The map was later restored as a partisan gerrymander and upheld in Easley v.
+Cromartie (2001).

 Background

-Gerrymandering

-Gerrymandering is the redrawing of electoral districts to help give a political advantage.
-Through this process, political parties can draw the boundaries of districts to favor their party's candidate as they allow for extra seats to be won.
-The census marks when states can redraw their congressional district lines and in accordance with the Voting Rights Act of 1965, districts must be redrawn equally populated.
-With new technology and tactics of packing and cracking, gerrymandering has become easier through the years but within gerrymandering, limitations exist.
-Gerrymandering has come before the Supreme Court in multiple cases but in Shaw, racial gerrymandering refers to Section 2 of the Voting Rights Act.
-Section 2 of this act opposes using discriminatory voting practices in the election process and that in itself prohibits gerrymandering based on race.
+Redistricting after the 1990 Census resulted in notable increases of black and Latino majority districts and more minority candidates being elected to Congress and state legislatures, sparking what some scholars have described as "white backlash" in several states including North Carolina.
+North Carolina's congressional districts were among the most litigated at the Supreme Court.

+After the 1990 census, the North Carolina General Assembly gained a 12th seat in the U.S. House of Representatives.
+The state redrew its congressional districts as required by the "one person, one vote" principle.
+Their original plan included only one "majority-minority" district of majority Black voters.
+The North Carolina General Assembly submitted the plan to the U.S. Attorney General for preclearance under the Voting Rights Act, but it was rejected by the US Department of Justice.
+Attorney General Janet Reno instructed the North Carolina state assembly to add another majority-minority district to gain preclearance.

+Democrats responded by passing a plan that included two irregularly-shaped black majority districts.
+The Wall Street Journal reported that District 1 looked like a "bug splattered on a windshield".
+District 12 was a 160 mile long "snakelike" corridor that tied together disparate populations of African-American voters.
+The district court dismissed a lawsuit filed to challenge the constitutionality of the gerrymandered districts on the grounds that the white plaintiffs had no claim for relief under United Jewish Organizations of Williamsburg v.
+Carey because the 14th amendment does not completely ban the use of racial factors for redistricting.

+Voting Rights Act